-Empowering our youth through art, music and literature
+Empowering our youth through art, music, literature, science and community service.

-Exploring funding and program opportunities to serve more diverse youth
+Providing mentoring and programing opportunities to serve more diverse youth

 Connecting and collaborating to cultivate a culture that is inclusive

-I tried to imagine myself in this leadership position.
-This was difficult for me, this whole process has been difficult.
-I never imagined myself working anywhere else.
-So it is out of fate that I came across this opportunity.
-Months of trying to determine what skills I could provide and what qualifications I had to apply for such a position.
-My nonprofit experience has evolved through my volunteering experiences.
-I have become specialize in networking.
+Imagining myself in a position that has yet to be created was difficult for me; this whole process has been difficult.
+Months of trying to determine what skills I could provide and what qualifications I had enabled me to prepare for this position.
+My experiences with volunteering for nonprofit allowed me to specialize in networking for this cause.
 This position would create a healthier culture for Foxborough's youth one that can naturally extend it's impact through those who see value in what veteran teachers can offer.